cubosphere/cubosphere-code/README.md

 * Fixed few warnings
 * Removed `using namespace std;`
 * Made code C++17 compatible (no either warnings or errors)
-* Configured Cricle CI with auto .deb build for Ubuntu LTS + last release (read next section)
+* Configured Cricle CI with auto .deb build for Ubuntu LTS + last release (read next section), cross-linux .tar.gz
 * Created icon and .desktop file

-# How to download last git build for Ubuntu?
+# How to download last git build?
 1. Go to http://cubosphere.vallua.ru/artifacts (warning: only last four artifacts are kept)
-2. Download apporative package for you (naming is Cubosphere-timestamp+git-hash-distribution-Linux.deb)
+2. Download apporative package for you (naming is Cubosphere-timestamp+git-hash-…)
 3. Install as normal (if you don't know how, just open file and click "Install" button or someting like it)

 # What will/should be done?